survivejs/webpack-book/manuscript/loading/03_fonts.md

 ## Supporting Multiple Formats

-In case we want to make sure our site looks good on a maximum amount of browsers, we might as well use *file-loader* and forget about inlining.
+In case we want to make sure our site looks good on a maximum amount of browsers, we can use *file-loader* and forget about inlining.
 Again, it’s a trade-off as we get extra requests, but perhaps it’s the right move.
 Here we could end up with a loader configuration like this:

 ```javascript
 {